+First, what is ICF?
 ICF (International Coach Federation) is a professional organization for life coaches.
 Many life coaches think of ICF as the “gold standard” in coach training.
 If ICF has accredited a training, it says the training covers the needed core-competencies a life coach should have.

-The big questions is…Do I really need ICF accreditation?
+Do I really need ICF accreditation?

-Technically, Life Coaching is an unregulated field.
+Technically, life coaching is an unregulated field.
 This means that anyone can call themselves, and practice, as a life coach.
 Because of this, no accreditation is required to practice as a life coach.